tor15/Electric3/README.md

 # Displays solar electricity production every 5 seconds
 # Displays electricity usage every 5 seconds

-# code written in C# using .Net6 Maui on Windows with Visual Studio 2022
+# code written in C# and Xaml using .Net6 Maui on Windows with Visual Studio 2022

 # apk published and distributed and in use